architsangal/C-Assignment/README.md

-# C-Assignment
+# CPP-Assignment
-All the assignment which I did under programming II course part 2
+All the assignment which I did under programming II course part 2.